MetOffice/simulation-systems/source/Development/testing.rst

 Then check this out and use it for running any tests you'd like to carry out.

-If using a test branch then do link to this on your PR and include the results of this testing alongside those from your dev branch.
+If using a test branch then do link to this on your pull request and include the results of this testing alongside those from your dev branch.

 ..
 Note::